 This is a professional preparation course providing instruction in a variety of team sports that are included in the schools.
-Anaysis of skills, drills, strategies and rules are addressed as well as teaching strategies for different age groups and skill leave.
+Analysis of skills, drills, strategies and rules are addressed as well as teaching strategies for different age groups and skill level.
 Prerequisite: None

-PE251 EDUCATIONAL GYMNASTICS.
-DANCE, AND GAMES
+EDUCATIONAL GYMNASTICS, DANCE, AND GAMES